One of the best badmen

 His part in Pat Garrett & Billy the Kid was a bit disappointing for true Dernistas (for I am not alone).
 He was only an uncredited deputy.
 Peckinpah should have fired his casting director there.
 But then Bruce was the main guy (second billed after Kirk) in Posse.
 His Strawhorn was excellently malevolent.
 In 1982 he finally got top billing as badman Harry Tracy in the independent Harry Tracy: The Last of the Wild Bunch, a movie that sank without trace but deserves glory for Bruce.

 TV movies followed, then he was the wheelchair-bound Will Plummer fighting a duel in the street with Jeff Bridges’s Wild Bill in the movie of the same name.
 Dern was a good choice because he was already known as a real Western baddy.
 He had a small part as the judge in the disappointing All the Pretty Horses in 2000 – he was now taking ‘older’ parts.
-More recently, he was evil plantation owner old man Carrucan in Django Unchained – great to see him – and he is a general in the new and forthcoming Quentin Tarantino picture, The Hateful Eight.
+More recently, he was evil plantation owner old man Carrucan in Django Unchained for Quentin Tarantino – great to see him – and he is a particularly nasty Confederate general in the Tarantino picture The Hateful Eight.

 Plantation owner, as bad as ever